 Awaken Gallery, 107 W Central Ave., Mount Holly.
 Ongoing - Our mission is to be there; to use these talents for the greater good.
 To show that we have been going in a circular pattern throughout history.
 It's time to learn from the past to create a better future.
 We need to get off that wheel we are running on in order to move forward.
+You don't need to speak a certain language or come from a particular place.
+This work speaks to all.
 Hours: Tue.-Sat., 11am-4pm.
 Contact: 980/277-8527 or at (www.awakengallery.com).